EuroELSO Working Groups

 Under the umbrella of EuroELSO, various working groups were formed to advance different research projects in the field of Extracorporeal Life Science and thus contribute to the expansion of knowledge around the topic.

+The working groups are open to all professions.
 Amongst others, the following topics and research projects are being worked on:

 EISOR - Normothermic regional perfusion

 Focus: Key focus on developing registry fileds and guidelines for lower body organ perfusion in organ donation.

 Focus: Improvements on technological aspects of extracorporeal treatments from all parts of the extracorporeal circuit

 Infection - full name: Nosocomial infection and antibiotic treatment in patients with extracorporeal life support

 Focus: This working group has been established with the overarching goal of facilitating scientific advancements in the field of nosocomial infection and antibiotic treatment among patients undergoing ECLS.
 The subject holds paramount importance, exerting a vital impact on the clinical progress of our patients, yet remains largely unexplored.
 It is noteworthy that there exists a lack of consensus on the fundamental definitions of infectious processes in the ECLS setting, and the adjustment of antimicrobial dosages varies significantly between centers.

 This working group possesses a defined structure, objectives, and an evaluation process.

 Read our document that summarizes the fundamentals of the group, including the (only two) conditions for membership.